MatveevDmtr/Hash-Table/README.md

 ## Work plan
 Let's create a hash table that contains single linked lists.
 As you can see, C++ has been chosen as the main language for realization of our plans.
 Our program should have an oportunity to use different hash functions, so it's advisable to get such function as an argument.
 Then we should fill the table with a great amount of words.
-I've chosen "Fahrengeit 451" by Ray Bradburry as a text to get words from.
+I've chosen "Fahrenheit 451" by Ray Bradbury as a text to get words from.

 ##### Part 1.
 Testing hash functions
 Let's create diagrams that show list sizes for each hash value.
 Ideal hash function should have a flat diagram, so we are going to compare the results and make a kind of rating of hash functions.

 ##### Part 2
 This part of the project involves creating different manual optimizations.
 Here is the list of optimizations we are going to use:
 1. Assembly insertions.
-We are going to write a function in NASM and call it from C++.
+We are going to inline some functions using GNU Assembler.
+Here is a [guide](http://asmcourse.cs.msu.ru/wp-content/uploads/2013/04/gcc-inline-asm.pdf) for assembly insertions in C++.
+2. Calling assembly functions from C++.
 Documentation for NASM can be found [here](https://www.opennet.ru/docs/RUS/nasm/).
-2. AVX (Advanced Vector Extensions, extension of Intel & AMD command system).
+3. AVX (Advanced Vector Extensions, extension of Intel & AMD command system).
 To learn more about AVX follow [Intel Intrinsics Mirror](https://www.laruence.com/sse/).
-3. Choosing a better hash function that has a hardware support and is faster than others.
+4. Choosing a better hash function that has a hardware support and is faster than others.

 A block of code to optimize will be chosen using tools from valgrind package.
 More details can be found [here] __hyperlink__ As a result, let's compare running time of our program before and after inserting optimizations.